Blog

 In general, children should exercise at least one hour per day, three times a week for each of these three types of exercises.
 One comprehensive study concludes that in children 5-17 years old, most of daily exercises should be aerobic activities, and most should be of moderate intensity.

-Children less than 3 years old
+Children Less Than 3 years old

 Once babies learn how to roll and crawl around, encourage them to explore around and move about as much as they want to.
 Parents and guardians have an active role in stimulating babies, by playing with them.
 A total of 30 minutes of tummy time throughout the day is already stimulating for young infants.
 Allow around 3 hours of playtime for infants who already know how to stand up, walk, run, and hop around.
 Make sure that babies and infants are supervised well during these activities.

-Children aged 3-5 years old
+Children Aged 3-5 years old

 Kids in this age group are naturally inclined towards active, outdoor, and group play.
 They should have a regular number of hours for exercise every day, typically 3 hours as well.
 Most of this will come from dancing and playing around.
 Focus on physical activities that they are distinctly interested in as this will sustain the momentum of regular exercise.